cara380nm/princes/notes.md

 Return to red larch.
 Belliard (adjacent town) was destroyed.
 A group of cultists were walking with a large spherical object.

+Went to Feathergale spire.
+Saw cage with person.

+Party played as being under "Lord Timblewart".

+S10.
+Letter addressed to Thurl Merolsska on desk in spire from Aerisi Kalineoth saying they are pleased about outcome with altercation vs black earth and Thurl's capture of a prisoner (noble from waterdeep.
+They will interrogate further).
+Keep close watch on sacred stone monastry.
+Signed your queen.

+Spyglass is pointing towards a dead body on the ground (cage person), and some knights are clearing up the mess.

+A hooded figure can be seen entering concealed door in knifepoint gully.

+Feast in spire.
+Killed manticore.

+They invited to let us join, but then were about to throw two water cult folk off the roof.
+Savra died.
+Thurl et all were imprisoned.

+Shield of faith, mirror image still active